-If a woman who is married has sex with a man who is not her husband then this by definition is adultery.
+If a woman who is married has sex with a man who is not her husband and/or she defrauds her husband by refusing to have sex with him then this is by definition adultery.
 She has committed adultery against her husband and she also sinned against God.

 “Know ye not that your bodies are the members of Christ? shall I then take the members of Christ, and make them the members of an harlot?
 God forbid.” – I Corinthians 6:15 (KJV)